A meal without rice is no meal.

 Most rice lovers don’t get satiated even after eating a piece of bread or roti unless they have eaten at least a morsel of rice.
 But with the world getting health conscious, the white rice is seen as a bitter enemy.
 Enter brown rice—the ‘healthy and pure’ form of rice—which took the world by storm.
 The authenticity and nutrition factor of white rice was (and is still) being questioned widely.
 Apparently, having the former will keep you fit and fine while the latter makes you unhealthy.

 Want to know the truth?
-Let’s find out.
+Let’s find out here brown rice vs white rice.

 Difference Between White Rice And Brown Rice